Ninetalesgh/dndcampaign/vault/database/game_rules.md

 See invisible things.
 [TODO]

 ### Cover
 Draw lines from one corner of the your square to 4 corners of one of the squares of the creature you're attacking.
-If ANY line is obstructed, the target is behind Cover and gains benefits of at least Half Cover.
+If ANY line is obstructed, the target is partly obscured and gains benefits of at least Half Cover.

 Cover | Benefit
 :-- | :--